MacelroyDev/cc-video-player/README.md

 Convert video files to files playable on the ComputerCraft computers.
 Requires a monitor and speaker to fully function.

+This is a fork created by MacelroyDev after some debugging for CC:Tweaked 1.113.1 for Minecraft 1.20.1.

 ## Installation

 ```bash